 Learn more about the permitting process and what to expect.

 If a piece of equipment or a process emits more than 10 pounds per day of particulate matter (PM10), oxides of nitrogen (NOx), volatile organic compounds (VOC) or oxides of sulfur (SOx), the application must include a best available control technology (BACT) analysis.
 Boilers can trigger BACT requirements for any of these pollutants depending on size and fuel type.
-The District has a BACT guide to assist with the analysis.
-If you have questions or need assistance reference the contact information at the bottom of this page.
+If you have questions or need assistance reference the BACT Guidance Document or the contact information on the assistance tab.
 Please review District Rules 20.1 and 20.2.

 District Rule 1200 applies to any new, relocated, or modified emission unit which may increase emissions of one or more toxic air contaminant(s).
 The proposed project must comply with Rule 1200.
 Proposed equipment may require toxics best available control technology (TBACT) depending on the project.
 Please review District Rule 1200 for further details.